vilyapilya/AVLTreeVisualization/README.md

 display.js: this script will handle the logic for creating and updating the necessary Easel.js elements and rendering them to the DOM.''

-tree.js: this script will handle the users' iput and the tree rotations
+toggle.js: this script will switch between the avl tree and binary heap. avl.js: this script will handle the users' iput and the tree rotations heap.js: this script will handle the binary heap logic

 ## Bonus:
 * Add finding functionality.